-Violence and Harassment: There were reports of direct physical attacks, harassment, and intimidation of journalists by members of the Rally of the Guinean People (RPG) political party affiliated with the government and law enforcement agents.
-In June, RPG party members attacked a journalist after he took pictures of a brawl at party headquarters.
+Violence and Harassment: There were reports of physical attacks on, and harassment and intimidation of, journalists by members of the Guinean People's Assembly (RPG) political party, affiliated with the government, and law enforcement agents.

 Censorship or Content Restrictions: The government penalized media outlets and journalists who broadcast items criticizing government officials and their actions.